gki/docker-mkdocs/ext-mkdocs-sample/docs/sample/plantuml.md

 ## plantuml-markdown
 [plantuml-markdown](https://github.com/mikitex70/plantuml-markdown) is a Python-Markdown plugin.
-This plugin supports 2 types of syntax, but in here we recoomend to use markdown style syntax for more natural markdown.
+This plugin supports 2 types of syntax, but in here, we recommend to use markdown style syntax for more natural markdown.

 This plugin also provides an useful feature to set arguments for `image` tag like class, width, height etc. See samples below.